 When Bessie started school in 1919, the family were shown as living in ‘Bath Road’.
 From 1921 they are listed in the electoral registers as living in Outer Back Street, we assume in the house later known as 17 Rock Street which is where Theophilus was listed as living in the 1926 rate book and where we were told that Elizabeth was living in the 40’s and 50’s.

 The marriage records of his children show Theophilus to be a quarryman.
 He died on 1st May 1928 aged 65.
 His obituary mentioned that he was an old employee of Thornbury Rural District Council.
 By 1931 Sarah Elizabeth is listed in the electoral registers as living with William Wintle and Albert Ernest.
 The register compiled in 1939 in preparation for the war shows Sarah Elizabeth living there with William Wintle.
-She carried on living in that house until at least 1954, after which her daughter, Winifred continues to live there until the house was demolished and she moved to Stafford Crescent.
+She carried on living in that house until at least 1954, after which her daughter, Winifred continued to live there until the house was demolished.

 Of their children: